GoogleChrome/web.dev/src/site/content/en/fast/efficiently-load-third-party-javascript/index.md

 Be careful when lazy-loading resources with JavaScript.
 If JavaScript fails to load, perhaps due to flaky network conditions, your resources won't load at all.
 {% endAside %}

-Using the [`loading` attribute for lazy-loading images and iframes](/native-lazy-loading) is a great alternative to JavaScript techniques and it has recently become available in Chrome 76!
+Using the [`loading` attribute for lazy-loading images and iframes](/native-lazy-loading) is a great alternative to JavaScript techniques, and it has recently become available in Chrome 76!

 ## Optimize how you serve third-party scripts